Microbead-Free Waters Act Law

 - NATRUE certified

-- Easy to incorporate in aqueous solutions
+- Easy to incorporate into aqueous solutions

 - When rinsing the exfoliant cleaner off the skin, the particles reaching the sewage system have a dramatically reduced surfactant concentration.